-In our effort to improve US foreign aid, we should listen to those who know best: the professionals who deliver aid and the people who receive it.
-They know how aid can and should work; how methods of aid delivery affect its outcomes; and how aid can motivate governments and communities to invest in their own development.
+Improving US foreign aid means listening to those who know best: the people who are leading change in their countries and the professionals who deliver aid.
+These publications feature their knowledge and perspectives on how aid can and should work; how methods of aid delivery affect its outcomes; and how aid can motivate governments and communities to invest in their own development.

-Oxfam America's Ownership in Practice series reflect perspectives from the field on the kinds of reforms that would improve the usefulness of US foreign aid on the ground, as well as insights from policymakers in Washington as to possible policy options that would put this vision into practice.
+Oxfam America's Ownership in Practice series (2010) reflects perspectives from the field on the kinds of reforms that would improve the usefulness of US foreign aid on the ground, as well as insights from policymakers in Washington as to possible policy options that would put this vision into practice.

 By responding to these voices, we can embrace a new vision for US foreign aid—one that listens to and works with the countries we are trying to support, and in the process, strengthens US standing abroad as a genuine partner in development.